-Luo Ping is an extraordinary man to see within himself like one the of the symbolists of the 19th-century or modernists in the 20th-century.
-An 18th-century Chinese painter who depicts the ‘unconscious’ is a very unusual artist indeed.
+Luo Ping was an extraordinary man who saw within himself like one the of the symbolists of the 19th century or modernists in the 20th century.
+An 18th century Chinese painter who depicts the ‘unconscious’ is a very unusual artist indeed.

-In his book called, Record of My Beliefs, Luo Ping reveals much information about what he’s learned over his life as an artist including descriptions of: a cosmology of this world, heaven and hell, demons, ghosts, goblins, and other ghoulish entities; transmigration; the rare blessing of being born in a human body; the similar roots of Confucian and Buddhist belief; and the importance of Chan Buddhist masters in the lives of Song-Dynasty Confucians.
-He devotes many pages to specific Buddhist tenets, such as karmic supererogation, right conduct, confession, and practices stemming from a number of different traditions: the contemplation of phrases in Chan riddles, the use of esoteric phrases without clear meaning, and Pure Land-style repetition of the Buddha’s name.
+In his book called, Record of My Beliefs, Luo Ping revealed much information about what he learned over his life as an artist, including descriptions of cosmology of this world: heaven and hell, demons, ghosts, goblins, and other ghoulish entities.
+He also describes transmigration, the rare blessing of being born in a human body, the similar roots of Confucian and Buddhist belief, and the importance of Chan Buddhist masters in the lives of Song-dynasty Confucians.
+He devotes many pages to specific Buddhist tenets, such as karmic supererogation, right conduct, confession, and practices stemming from a number of different traditions such as the contemplation of phrases in Chan riddles, the use of esoteric phrases without clear meaning, and Pure Land-style repetition of the Buddha’s name.

-He lives during the heady days when Yangzhou is a centre of culture and learning in the middle of the 18th-century.
-This is where he starts his journey as one of the most interesting Chinese artists of his time.
+He lived during the heady days when Yangzhou was a centre of culture and learning in the middle of the 18th century.
+This was where he started his journey as one of the most interesting Chinese artists of his time.

-Unfortunately, Luo Ping has a rough start and is orphaned when he’s only one year old.
-Many years later in 1775, when he’s age forty-two, he describes how he still feels about this experience.
+Unfortunately, Luo Ping has a rough start and was orphaned when he was only a year old.
+Many years later in 1775, aged 42, he described how he still felt about this experience.

 Is a pitiable creature.